Visit Azul.com Support

 Note

-ZST must be installed prior to installing Azul Zulu Prime JVM.
+ZST must be installed prior to installing Zing.

 1. Login to your system as root administrator.